Chart Color Schemes

 Hillvue is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Hillvue is around 7,054.
-This reflects an increase of 526 people since the 2021 Census, which reported a population of 6,528.
-The change was inferred from AreaSearch's estimation of the resident population at 6,947 following examination of the latest ERP data release by ABS in June 2024, along with an additional 53 validated new addresses since the Census date.
-This level of population equates to a density ratio of 599 persons per square kilometer.
-Hillvue's growth rate of 8.1% since the 2021 census exceeded that of both its SA4 region (4.4%) and non-metro area, marking it as a growth leader in the region.
-Natural growth contributed approximately 44.0% of overall population gains during recent periods, with overseas migration and interstate migration also being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Hillvue's population is estimated at around 7,278 as of Nov 2025.
+This reflects an increase of 750 people (11.5%) since the 2021 Census, which reported a population of 6,528 people.
+The change is inferred from the resident population of 6,965 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 53 validated new addresses since the Census date.
+This level of population equates to a density ratio of 618 persons per square kilometer.
+Hillvue's growth exceeded the SA4 region (4.6%) and the non-metro area, marking it as a growth leader in the region.
+Population growth was primarily driven by natural growth contributing approximately 44.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population